 Tasara dried one damp palm, then the other, on her skirt.
 Could she stab someone?
 To protect her sister and brother, she would, by God.

 Creaking on unoiled hinges, the door edged open, inch-by-cautious-inch, and as it did, the brutal sounds from below filtered into the chamber.
 Light from the passageway’s primitive torch-lit brackets illumined a sinister, black-clad form.

 A disheveled man paused at the threshold, his coat unbuttoned and a pistol protruding from his waistband.
 In one hand, he held a sword at the ready, and in the other, he brandished a dirk.
 Legs braced, he stood at the entrance like a buccaneer balancing atop a ship’s pitching deck.

 She blinked, slapping aside the ridiculous notion.
 Lack of food and sleep made her imagination run amuck.

-For a tormenting instant, Tasara feared the ethereal body Satan himself, except she doubted the devil possessed pale blond hair and required blades to inflict mortal damage.
+For a tormenting instant, Tasara feared the ethereal body Satan himself, except she doubted the devil possessed flaxen hair and required blades to inflict mortal damage.

 Fallen angel seemed more apt for the apparition illumined within the doorway.

 She strained to see the man’s face.
-The dim interior hid his features except for a well-defined profile and a strong jawline.
+The dim interior hid his features except for a well-defined profile and a chiseled jawline.
 Evil men weren’t supposed to be attractive.

 Stance wide, and her hand lifted to bury her knife, she waited for the intruder to move away from the door’s protection.